ballerina-platform/module-ballerina-uuid/ballerina/Module.md

 ## Overview

-This module provides APIs to generate and inspect UUIDs (Universally Unique Identifier).
+This module provides APIs to generate and inspect UUIDs (Universally Unique Identifiers).

 The UUIDs are generated based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html) standard.
-UUID module supports generating 4 versions of UUIDs.
+This module supports generating 4 versions of UUIDs.

 ### Version 1